zoffixznet/perl6.party/post/Advent-2017-Grinch.md

     say "You entered your name as: $name";

     # OUTPUT
-    # Enter your name: (typed by user) Zoffix Znet
+    # Enter your name: (typed by user:) Zoffix Znet
     # You entered your name as: 🎄 Zoffix Znet 🎄

 That override will work even if we stick it into a module.
-We can also kick it up a notch and mess with enums and cached constants, which likely won't be able to cross the module boundary and other implementation-specific cache invalidation:
+We can also kick it up a notch and mess with enums and cached constants, though this naughtiness likely won't be able to cross the module boundary and other implementation-specific cache invalidation:

     True does False;
     say 42 ?? "tis true" !! "tis false";
     # OUTPUT: «tis true␤»

 So far, that didn't quite have the wanted impact, but let's try coercing our number to a ``Bool``:

     True does False;
     say 42.Bool ?? "tis true" !! "tis false";
     # OUTPUT: «tis false␤»

 There we go!
 And now, for the final Grinch-worthy touch, we'll mess with numerical results of computations on numbers.
 Rakudo caches ``Int`` constants.
-Infix `+` operator also uses the [internalish-ish-ish](https://github.com/perl6/doc/issues/1690) `.Bridge` method when computing with numerics of different types.
+Infix `+` operator also uses the [internal-ish-ish](https://github.com/perl6/doc/issues/1690) `.Bridge` method when computing with numerics of different types.
 So, let's override the `.Bridge` on our constant to return something funky:

     BEGIN 42 does role { method Bridge { 12e0 } }
     say 42 + 15;   # OUTPUT: «57␤»